 How to stay compliant with IRAS?

-IRAS in Singapore believes most taxpayers are willing to comply, they just need support.
+IRAS in Singapore believes most taxpayers are willing to comply; they need support.
 Here’s how you can stay on track:

 For Individuals